Best Visual Voicemail Apps for Business in 2026 (Compared)

 Are AI answering services better than voicemail apps?

 For businesses where phone leads drive revenue, yes.
-AI answering captures nearly 100% of callers because it actually talks to them instead of asking for a message.
+AI answering like NextPhone captures nearly 100% of callers because it actually talks to them instead of asking for a message.
 It books appointments, answers questions, and syncs with your tools.
-The trade-off is cost: $199/month for AI answering vs free-$30/month for voicemail apps.
+The trade-off is cost: $199/month for AI answering vs free–$30/month for voicemail apps.
 For service businesses, one captured job often covers months of AI answering costs.

 Final Verdict: Best Voicemail App for Business in 2026